-- A. Pursues continued professional development. - B. Follows the professional code of ethics. - C. Demonstrates awareness of the law. - D. Takes part in professional organizations.
+- A Pursues continued professional development. - B. Follows the professional code of ethics. - C. Demonstrates awareness of the law. - D. Takes part in professional organizations.

-5. INVOLVEMENT IN ASSISTING STUDENTS, PARENTS AND EDUCATIONAL PERSONNEL the Superintendent and Association President.
-Keep one copy.
+5. INVOLVEMENT IN ASSISTING STUDENTS, PARENTS AND EDUCATIONAL PERSONNEL

-- A. Consults with other staff, parents, and other community referral agencies, concerning the development, coordination, and/or extension of services to those needing specialized programs. - B. Attends to parental, teacher, and administrative referrals.
+- A C onsults with other staff, parents, and other community referral agencies, concerning the development, coordination, and/or extension of services to those needing specialized programs. - B. A ttends to parental, teacher, and administrative referrals.